 The story about our industry is a story about innovation and technology development.
 New resources can be produced in ever better ways.
 A technological shift that will change our industry forever is now underway.

-Over the next three years Statoil will invest NOK 1 to 2 billion in gaining a global leadership position within digitalisation, and we are prepared to increase this further going forward.
+Over the next three years Equinor will invest NOK 1 to 2 billion in gaining a global leadership position within digitalisation, and we are prepared to increase this further going forward.
 The dominance of the big oil platforms may soon be over.
 The production of the future will increasingly be subsea, with lighter installations, unmanned, robotised, remotely operated and standardised.
 Safer, more profitable, and with lower emissions.
 We use technology from other industries, and we contribute by investing in and maturing technologies, for the benefit of both of ourselves and other industrial clusters.

 Opportunities and challenges

 Climate change is not a question of what you believe in.
 It is science.
 Man-made climate change is happening, and will have dramatic consequences if we fail to stop it.
 This conclusion forms the basis for our decisions and investments.
-Statoil has the knowledge, the brains and the capital to help develop the solutions of tomorrow.
+Equinor has the knowledge, the brains and the capital to help develop the solutions of tomorrow.

 We have witnessed a growing debate about stress-testing the Norwegian economy against low-carbon scenarios.
-Statoil is already doing this, and we welcome the fact that Norway has now decided to do the same.
-Our tests have shown that Statoil is robust.
-Energy efficiency, oil and gas deliveries with low emissions, investments in carbon capture and storage, technology development and renewable energy are important parts of the answer both for Statoil and Norway.
+Equinor is already doing this, and we welcome the fact that Norway has now decided to do the same.
+Our tests have shown that Equinor is robust.
+Energy efficiency, oil and gas deliveries with low emissions, investments in carbon capture and storage, technology development and renewable energy are important parts of the answer both for Equinor and Norway.
 And this will also be Norway’s main contribution to addressing the global climate challenge.
 A profitable oil and gas industry will also drive technology and competence development of importance far beyond our industry, and the continuous transformation Norway needs.